51Degrees/documentation/src/concepts/configuration/builders/elementbuilder.md

 # Building

-Once all configuration are set in a **builder**, a 'build' method is used to build a @flowelement using the configuration options provided.
+Once all configuration is set in the **builder**, a 'build' method is used to build a @flowelement using the configuration options provided.
 This can optionally take extra options, usually these are options which are compulsory.